 I am a traditional herbalist.
 By traditional, I mean that I work with methods and knowledge passed down from generation to generation.
 Yes, my work is informed by scientific research and recent medical findings but the core at the center of my practice is not only old, but ancient.
 For as long as humans have walked forest and desert, jungle and tundra, prairie and plain, we have learned from the plants and worked with them for food and medicine.
 While those of us with a mongrel European and African American heritage may not have a single, solid tradition to call our own, our perspective is nonetheless rooted in the places we live with and peoples that have come before us.
-My knowledge is rooted in my adopted home here in the American Southwest as well as my family’s homelands in the highlands of southern Appalachia, and long before that, of Scotland, Finland, Western Africa, and Wales.
+My knowledge is rooted in my adopted home here in the American Southwest as well as my family’s homelands in Wisconsin, the Delaware Valley, and Appalachia… before that, of Scotland, throughout the Alps, Western Africa, and Scandinavia.
 I have learned from people who call themselves Abuelas and those who call themselves Phytotherapists.
 The input of each and every one has offered me unique and irreplaceable knowledge.

 The land where I live is one of the most biodiverse and wild areas in all of North America.
-The plants here range from desert succulents to monsoon dependent ephemerals to high elevation coniferous forest wildflowers.
+The plants here range from desert succulents to monsoon dependent ephemerals to high elevation coniferous forest wildflowers to alpine marshland roots.

-With a overriding passion for the preservation and restoration of wild land, native plants and biodiversity, I am actively involved in the healing and growth of our 80 acre botanical sanctuary and wildlife refuge.
+With an overriding passion for the preservation and restoration of land, wild plants, and biodiversity, I am actively involved in the healing and growth of our 80 acre botanical sanctuary and wildlife refuge.
 Through my work in the reintroduction of indigenous plant species, propagation of existing species, and an ongoing biological survey of the land, I continue to fall ever deeper in love with the unique beauty of the Gila bioregion of New Mexico.
 The riparian canyon I live and work in is surrounded on all sides by the Gila National Forest and is seven river crossings from the nearest road.
-Our rustic homestead is built beside thousand year old Mogollon ruins, and the ancient song of this special place is clear to all who listen.
+Our rustic homestead is built beside thousand year old Mogollon ruins, the last people to live in this canyon until us.
+The ancient song of this special place is clear to all who listen.

 In addition to my teaching work and clinical practice, I co-organize/direct the Good Medicine Confluence, an international event held each Spring in the mountain Southwest.
-Th Confluence is focused on providing a celebratory venue for bringing together the many and varied herbal traditions of the world while providing experience-based knowledge to students and practitioners.
-I also co-edit/publish Plant Healer Magazine, an online quarterly magazine that includes columns, articles and artwork by some of the English-speaking world’s most compelling and knowledgeable practitioners and artists.
+The Confluence is focused on providing a celebratory venue for recognizing the enchantment of plant-based healing while providing experience-based knowledge to students and practitioners.
+I also co-edit/publish Plant Healer Quarterly, an online periodical that includes columns, articles and artwork by some of the English-speaking world’s most compelling and knowledgeable practitioners and artists.